 According to the National Council on Aging, about 1 in 10 nursing home residents over 60 have experienced some form of abuse in nursing homes.
 It is essential to be aware of the various types of abuse older adults experience in nursing homes to protect vulnerable residents better.

 Of the seven basic types of elder abuse that, unfortunately, are common in American nursing homes, physical, sexual, and emotional or psychological abuse is the most prevalent.
 The other four types are neglect, abandonment, financial exploitation, and self-neglect.

 Know the signs of elder abuse

-Thousands of elderly Americans are psychologically and physically abused by their caretakers each year, but knowing the signs of these abuses can prevent it and protect your loved ones.
+Thousands of elderly Americans are psychologically and physically abused by their caretakers each year.
+But knowing the signs of these abuses can prevent it and protect your loved ones.

 Sexual abuse of the elderly, as with anyone else, occurs when they are forced or coerced into a sexual interaction without giving consent.
 Telltale signs of sexual abuse are bruising and bleeding around the inner thighs and genital area, social withdrawal, bloody undergarments, and problems walking or sitting.
-It should be noted that people with dementia or Alzheimer’s may not be able to communicate that they have been abused.
+It should be noted that people with dementia or Alzheimer’s may be unable to communicate that they have been abused.

 Contact a New York nursing home abuse lawyer